 Most often, the chair allows up to three minutes per speaker; speakers are invited to testify in the order they signed up.
 Sometimes, when time is limited, the chair may limit testimony (see “When time is limited" below).

-Registration and providing testimony in-person:
+Registration and providing testimony in-person

 - Whether or not you pre-register, please sign in when you arrive so that we can allocate time for testimony.

 Written testimony must be received by noon Pacific time two business days prior to a scheduled meeting.
 See the Written Testimony policy below for full details.

-- HERC staff reserve the right to not present or distribute materials that the HERC director deems inappropriate or which do not relate to a matter within the HERC's purview.
+- HERC staff reserve the right to not present or distribute materials that the HERC director deems inappropriate, or which do not relate to a matter within HERC's role.